iranges package

 classmethod from_pandas(input)[source]

-Create a IRanges from a DataFrame object.
+Create an IRanges object from a DataFrame.

 Parameters: